caaaan/dither-cam/readme.md

     * Adjust threshold, contrast, and pixel scale
     * Save the resulting dithered images
 *   **New Camera Features:**
-    * Connect to a Raspberry Pi camera module
+    * Connect to a Raspberry Pi camera module using the modern Picamera2 library
     * See real-time dithering effects applied to the camera feed
     * Capture still frames and apply dithering algorithms
     * Switch between camera mode and static image mode